Red Wine Braised Brisket with Orange and Fresh Herbs

 - Season the brisket on both sides with salt, onion powder, and a few grinds of black pepper.

-- Whisk in the water and continue cooking until smooth and starting to thicken.
+- Whisk in the water, then bring the mixture to a gentle simmer and cook until slightly thickened, about 3 minutes.
 Slowly whisk in the wine and orange juice and continue whisking until smooth.

 - Cut 4 or 5 slices from the center of the orange you used for zest, lay them on top of the brisket, and top with fresh thyme sprigs.
 Squeeze the juice from any remaining orange pieces over the top, then spoon some of the sauce over the meat.

-- After the brisket has been cooking for 2 hours, add the pearl onions to the pan and baste the meat again.
-Cover and return to the oven for 1 hour longer.
+- After the brisket has been cooking for about 2-1/2 hours, remove the pan from the oven and add the pearl onions.
+Re-cover and continue braising for 1 hour longer.

-- Pour the braising sauce into a gravy separator (or skim the fat from the top with a spoon).
+- Pour the braising liquid into a gravy separator (or skim the fat from the top with a spoon).
 Transfer about a cup to a glass measure, then add the balance to a small saucepan.
-Make a slurry for thickening the sauce by whisking one tablespoon of flour into the reserved cup of braising sauce until blended.

 - Carve the brisket against the grain into 1/4-inch thick slices.
 Transfer to a serving platter and spoon some of the sauce over the top.
 Garnish with pearl onions, some orange slices, and fresh herbs.